Pristna/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ### Describe the bug

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.only

 ### Affected version